brows3r/iPwn/README.md

 This project is still being worked on.
 I'm adding more extensions and options for post-exploitation for harvesting Device information and other things.
 Im also working on a way to put a payload in a normal iOS tweak so that getting a reverse shell can be easier.

 # Update logs
+[6/2/21] - Added an extra menu for people that have their devices connected to their computer and want to tinker with them.

 [6/2/21] - Added 4 extra modules for the 'iSteal' post-exploitation tool.
 Also added an option to install the checkra1n jailbreak.

 [5/25/21] - Added 8 extra modules for the 'iSteal' post-exploitation tool.